DarknessInMe/react-seo-server/README.md

-# Getting Started with react-seo
+# Getting Started with react-seo-server

 This is a try to add SEO features for project with dynamic data & routes.
 Inspired by [this article](https://blog.logrocket.com/adding-dynamic-meta-tags-react-app-without-ssr/)